Book Appointment or Walk-ins are Welcome

 Is MR Angiography safe?

-Angiography is a generally safe and painless procedure; however, it is common to experience bruising, soreness and a very small collection of blood near to where the cut was made for a few days to a few weeks after.
+Angiography is a generally safe and painless procedure; however, it is common to experience bruising, soreness, and a very small collection of blood near where the cut was made for a few days to a few weeks.

 What are the benefits of MR Angiography?

-There are many benefits to an angiography.
-This is a noninvasive procedure in which ionizing radiation is not involved.
-Additionally, many detailed images of blood flow and blood vessels can be gathered without the use of an IV catheter.
+There are many benefits to angiography.
+This is a non-invasive procedure in which ionizing radiation is not involved.
+Additionally, many detailed images of blood flow and blood vessels can be gathered without using an IV catheter.
 Another advantage is that it is less costly than catheter angiography and you may return to routine daily activities the same day.
-Lastly, the contrast material used in these this type of exam is less likely to produce allergic reactions.
+Lastly, the contrast material used in this type of exam is less likely to produce allergic reactions.